Civil Marriage in Quebec

 Legal age for marriage: 18 years old

 Legal age for a civil union: 16 years old

-Civil marriage and religious marriage in Quebec: how are they similar?
+Civil marriage and religious marriage in Quebec in Montreal: how are they similar?
 How do they differ?

 Effects and obligations of the spouses by law: the same